-Aligning the film to your screen can be tricky.
+Aligning screen printing films to a screen can be tricky.
 If it’s not done correctly, it can slow down your process.
 To avoid that, you need a way to align your screens correctly every time.
-Here’s a few tips on how to make the most out of your screen creation process.
+Here are a few tips on how to make the most out of your screen creation process.

 STEP 1: KNOW YOUR PLATENS